rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 set("this", [locals.x, locals.y])
 ```

-Then, we use the `draw` property to draw a circle at the touch coordinates.
+Then, we use the `onDraw` property to draw a circle at the touch coordinates.

 ```js
 // onDraw